SHOP

 I put a lot of different things in here, certainly social media, but I also think about things like, how do your people answer the phone?

-If you're going to say it, then be it.
-Don't tell mixed messages.
 So be very very thoughtful about how you hear your employees speak when they answer the phone, how you speak when you talk to others.
 Whether it be in an elevator pitch or what have you, be mindful of that.
 Because while it seems like an insignificant detail, it's the littlest of details that can have the most significant impact.

 I'll add one more thing to this conversation.
 And that is email signature.
 Again, think of your brand.
 Your brand is a house full of different things.
 It's not your logo.
 If you have a company with a number of employees and you're sending out email, by a bunch of different individuals and you have three or four different email signatures that are going out, you are running the risk of that first impression falling flat.
 When somebody gets emails from multiple people inside your organization and they see a misrepresentation of your logo, or someone's using God-forbid Comic Sans or something like that.
 The fact of the matter is it's a degration of your brand.

-You have to be acutely aware of all those little touch points, because it's so easy for us to be complacent.
-And if you spend the time to really focus on those little innate details, when the clients, sees that you're building trust with them, there's an inherent trust because of the continuity and all the things that you do.
 It's like, wow, these guys have their act together.
 They really seem to have a good, clear understanding of what their brand is.
 All right, again, all those things aside, I'm putting one example in here, just for the sake of this group of something that we had done.
 Mainly just so that you guys can kind of understand I'm sitting here preaching about all this, but putting it into practice.

 The biggest difference between consistency and continuity, consistency I would say would be like, it's the same identity all the way through.
 Continuity is how do you reapply what you have in brand.
-Whether it be through speak, whether it be through touch, whether it be through what you see, and do it in a thoughtful way that makes a consumer go, "Wow!
+Whether it be through speech, whether it be through touch, whether it be through what you see, and do it in a thoughtful way that makes a consumer go, "Wow!
 This is a very, very thoughtful approach.
 And I don't feel like I'm getting cookie cutter here.
 I feel like I'm actually a part of something that really makes sense.".

 Sometimes it's like our logo doesn't fit inside of that little circle.
 Let's say inside my social media application.
 That's a problem.
 That's why you work with good branding firms to make sure that there's a solution.
 So that, that way you look like you have your act together.
 Your sole focus is ensuring that your client or your customer feels like they can trust you.
 And when you have your act together.
 It makes it a whole lot easier for them to do that.